France VAT guide

 eReporting

-- Non-established businesses: Not required to issue eInvoices.
-Must comply with eReporting from 1 September 2027.
+- Non-established businesses: Not subject to eInvoicing.
+Must comply with eReporting where they carry out transactions taxable in France.

 Comply – Global VAT compliance